dannymas-GIT/librarypulse-datacollector/ROADMAP.md

 - [ ] Create data backup and recovery procedures

 ## Timeline
-- **Phase 1 (Current)**: Historical data analysis and basic infrastructure
+- **Phase 1 (Completed)**: Historical data analysis and basic infrastructure
-- **Phase 2**: Dashboard, Libraries, and Statistics modules
+- **Phase 2 (Current)**: Dashboard, Libraries, and Statistics modules
 - **Phase 3**: Trends, Comparison, and Data Management modules
 - **Phase 4**: AI Analysis and advanced features

 ## Technical Debt
-- Fix 404 errors for API endpoints
+- [x] Fix 404 errors for dashboard API endpoints
-- Standardize API response formats
+- [ ] Fix 404 errors for other API endpoints
-- Implement proper error handling
+- [ ] Standardize API response formats
-- Optimize database queries
+- [ ] Optimize database queries
-- Add comprehensive test coverage
+- [ ] Add comprehensive test coverage

 ## Next Steps
-1. Implement the Dashboard module
+1. Implement the frontend for the Dashboard module
-2. Create the Libraries directory with regional grouping
+2. Implement the frontend for the Libraries directory
-3. Fix 404 errors in the API endpoints
+3. Fix remaining 404 errors in the API endpoints
 4. Develop the Comparison module with library matching
 5. Begin work on the AI Analysis feature